Ever wondered if there’s a difference between hiking and trekking? There is. Let’s explore those differences.

 - Some foods will freeze in the extreme cold (trust me, trying to bite off a chunk of cheese that’s been said in -25C for a few hours is not fun.
 You could slip a chunk into your inner jacket pocket to defrost, but you’re going to smell ‘ripe’ after a few days.

-- Sources of water for cooking and drinking are easier to find than in hot, arid environments, but you’ll need to carry ample supplies for fuel to melt the snow and ice.
+- Sources of water for cooking and drinking are easier to find than in hot, arid environments, but you’ll need to carry ample supplies of fuel to melt the snow and ice.

-Summary: hot or cold, you need to prep for the environment
+Summary: hot or cold, you need to prepare for the environment

 For the most part, backpacking lives in a niche of its own.
 Yes, it’s true some backpackers may cover may hundreds, or thousands, of miles with some of the more adventurous backpacking trips covering the surface of the globe, but this activity usually involves the use of hostels and hotels as stop-off points.
 This is in contrast to your average hiker, or trekker, who spends most of their time under canvas in the great outdoors.